 Moves first to the leftmost position of the current window.
 Moves to the leftmost field of the current record.
 Moves to the first field of the first record in the window.
 Moves to the first field of the first record in the file.
+Moves to the first field of the last record in the file.
 Moves to the first field in the current window.